Strongc/JDScraper/README.md

       * unparseURL.py (create URL for requests)
       * getPageHTML.py (requests for HTMLs)
       * writeData.py (write datas into files or databases)
+         * getPrice.py (get price information if no price information from html)
       * ipProxiesList, proxiesList (IP proxies pool)
     * jdCategories.py (the categories required to be scrapered)
   * proxiesPool